rbeaujon/YoloGroup/README.md

 # YOLO GROUP ASSIGMENT

-Project with Front-End React-Redux and Back-End Nodejs, PHP and Mysql.
-To manage 2 APIs that shows a lists of posts and categories availables
+Project with Front-End React-Redux and SASS with responsive designs and Back-End (API's) on PHP and Mysql.
+The following project is the interacting between a game customer for one provider that
+The following project emulates the interaction between a gamer, the operator, and the games provider.
+The client (gamer), accesses the website game through one operator that verifies the conditions and wallet in its servers.
+The operator authenticates him, connects with its provider (API), and shows the game list available.
+The customer interact and select the game, sending this, a request to the provider to get the game URL and redirect to the customer to it

 API's located in:
-1.- <http://aistica.com> created in PHP and MySql.
+<http://aistica.com> created in PHP and MySql.

-2.- Json-Server running on local server under port 3100 for Users / 3200 por Logs.

 Project Hosting on <https://aistica.com/yologroup/>